 Schedule a Consultation & Protect Your Legal Rights

 The Trump Administration expects the Migrant Protection Protocols to send hundreds of migrants and asylum seekers back to Mexico.
 As of February 21, 2019, over 110 migrants have already been deported to await their hearings.
-If you have concerns about your immigration status or fear deportation, contact the Boca Raton immigration attorneys at Guerra Sáenz, PL.
+If you have concerns about your immigration status or fear deportation, contact the Coral Springs immigration attorneys at Guerra Sáenz, PL.
 Our legal team can evaluate your case and explain your legal options during a safe and confidential consultation appointment.
 We can guide you through each step of this complicated legal process and defend your path to citizenship.

 Call Guerra Sáenz, PL today at (888) 936-3228 schedule a consultation.